 Grants are awarded to those applications that demonstrate the greatest impact for communities and individuals in New Zealand and Australia, as determined by the Suncorp Brighter Futures Internal Advisory Panel.
-Grants of between \$1,000 and \$10,000 are available.
-The Brighter Futures Advisory Panel reviews applications twice a year and awards a minimum of \$200,000 in grants.
+Community Grants of between \$1,000 and \$10,000 are available for charities, individuals, community groups, schools or sports clubs and Local Grants of up to \$1,000 are available for sports groups, community clubs, schools and playgroups.
+The Brighter Futures Advisory Panel reviews applications twice a year and awards a minimum of \$280,000 in grants across all Suncorp businesses.

-Our Dollar Matching programme will match the fundraising amounts of employees, up to \$500, to a registered charity in New Zealand or Australia.
+Our Brighter Futures Dollar Matching programme will match the fundraising amounts of employees, up to \$500, to a registered charity in New Zealand or Australia.